 The number of assigned positions in the Police Department shall be determined by the City.
-The selection and reassignment of officers from the regular patrol duty assignments for these special duty assignments, shall be determined by the Police Chief, subject to the provisions set forth in Article 24 (Position Vacancies and New Internal Sub-Units).
-Reassignment of officers within the Field Operations Support Bureau shall be determined at the sole discretion of the Police Chief without respect to Article 24, i.e. no posting required.
+The selection and reassignment of officers and sergeants from the regular patrol duty assignments for these special duty assignments, shall be determined by the Police Chief, subject to the provisions set forth in Article 24 (Position Vacancies and New Internal Sub-Units).
+Reassignment of officers within the Field Operations Support and Professional Standards Division shall be determined at the sole discretion of the Police Chief without respect to Article 24, i.e. no posting required.

-Officers may be reassigned to regular patrol duty from a special duty assignment:
+Officers and sergeants may be reassigned to regular patrol duty from a special duty assignment: